pat-s/Website/content/post/2018-04-22-antergos-install-guide.md

 Recently I started to use [Sublime Text 3](www.sublimetext.com) as my system editor.
 This means all files that are not bound to a different application are opened by SublimeText3.
 Although SublimeText is not free anymore since v3, you can find free license keys on the web.
-I like it because its very fast, has nice extensions (packages that are well maintained) and comes with a killer feature (for all server admins): Opening of remote files via [rsub/rmate](https://github.com/henrikpersson/rsub).
 You can find my user settings [here](https://gist.github.com/pat-s/b6026fa370193b8ce260b0115903e022).
 A downside is that is is not capable of displaying HTML or PDF files and does not come with an auto-compile feature if you are editing markdown files.
+The biggest advantage is probably its speed.
+Compared to `Atom` it is much faster in opening larger text files (e.g. logs).

 ### 3.3.2 Atom

-Thats why I use [Atom](https://atom.io) for all text editing + compiling.
+I use [Atom](https://atom.io) for all text editing + compiling.
 It is completely free and also relies heavily on user packages.
 However, finding properly maintained packages is a bit tedious.
 Once configured correctly, it does a great job for all kind of writing (LaTeX, Markdown) as it has some neat packages for auto-reload of HTML and PDF files.